nullprogram.com/blog/2017/10/27/

 (setf default-cheese type))

-Since it’s interactive, it uses completing-read
+Since it’s interactive, it uses completing-read to prompt the user

 for input.
 A unit test could call this function non-interactively, but